 CJPF News & Activities

-CJPF is accepting internship applications for the spring 2014 semester.
+CJPF is accepting internship applications for the summer 2014 term.
 More information is available here.

 On November 21, Eric E. Sterling published a copy of "11 Ways the War on Drugs is Hurting Your Business" on Alternet.com.
 11 Ways is produced by the Business Council for Safety and Prosperity.